chudnovskyi/emergency-notification-system/README.md

   delays.
 - [ ] **Low Latency:** The system should have low latency, ensuring that notifications are sent and received promptly to minimize response time during emergencies.
-- [ ] **Scalability:** The system should be able to handle a growing number of users and notifications without compromising performance or functionality.
+- [ ] **Scalability:** The system should be able to handle a growing number of recipients and notifications without compromising performance or functionality.

+## Additional Features:

+- **Email Update Guarantee:** When registering a recipient with an email address that already exists in the system, the existing recipient's information will be updated with the new registration details. (if there are several equal email addresses in xlsx file, the last appearance will always overwrite all previous)